pruje/docker-proxy-nginx/README.md

 2. Copy `docker-compose.example.yml` file to `docker-compose.yml` and customize it if you want.
 3. Run `./proxy_ctl.sh up`

-Note: if you haven't
+# SSL certificates
+Auto-signed certificate will be created inside `volumes/certs` but if you want to use your custom certificate, create the following files:
+`volumes/certs/default.crt` and `volumes/certs/default.key`

+Be sure to protect correctly these files with good permissions.

-# Configure for your containers
+# Configuration for your containers
 Add nginx config files inside `volumes/nginx/conf`.

 # Connect your containers to the proxy